 2013 Best SUV for the Money

-The 2013 Kia Sorento has excellent reviews in several categories, including its sufficient cargo space, competitive prices and excellent fuel economy.
+This year’s Kia Sorento has strong reviews in several categories, including its sufficient cargo space, competitive prices and excellent gas mileage.
 This crossover vehicle comes as a 5 seater that provides a lot of head and leg room; however, it offers an optional third row.
 Consumers don’t have to sacrifice style or power for good fuel economy and can also choose between all-wheel drive or 4-wheel drive.
 The direct-injection 4 cylinder engine is peppy, offers an automatic transmission and 30 mpg on the highway.
 Even the 6 cylinder all-wheel drive gets drivers an mpg of 18/24 city/highway.

-In addition to a modern and stylish exterior that is Kia-like, the 2013 Sorento provides a smooth, sporty and considerably comfortable ride at highway speeds.
-Some consumers stated that it isn’t the best choice if you need to transport adults in the 3rd row or carry a significant amount of cargo.
+In addition to a modern and stylish exterior that is Kia-like, the latest Sorento provides a smooth, sporty and considerably comfortable ride at highway speeds.
+Some consumers stated that it isn’t the best choice if you need to transport adults in the last row or carry a significant amount of cargo.
 Based on information collected from automotive experts, it has an overall rating of 8.
-Consumers looking for an affordable SUV with excellent fuel economy may find that the 2013 Sorento is the perfect choice.
+Consumers looking for an affordable option with excellent MPG performance may find that the it is the perfect choice.

 2013 Chevrolet Traverse – $30,510